 If only he had stayed back in Sidirsai, I would have done something for him.

-And I also hold myself responsible for the fact that despite having tried to spread awareness in every prayer assembly in the school to get themselves treated by allopathic doctors, I could not create enough awareness among students and guardians.
+And I also hold myself responsible for that despite having tried to spread awareness in every prayer assembly in the school to get themselves treated by allopathic doctors, I could not create enough awareness.